bdesanctis/bamdam/README.md

-  --out_subs OUT_SUBS   Path to the output subs file (required) --stranded STRANDED   Either ss for single stranded or ds for double stranded (required) --k K                 Value of k for per-node counts of unique k-mers and duplicity (default: 29) --upto UPTO           Keep nodes up to and including this tax threshold (default: family) --mode MODE           Mode to calculate stats.
-1: use best alignment (recommended), 2: average over reads, 3:
+  --out_subs OUT_SUBS   Path to the output subs file (required) --stranded STRANDED   Either ss for single stranded or ds for double stranded (required) --k K                 Value of k for per-node counts of unique k-mers and duplicity (default: 29) --upto UPTO           Keep nodes up to and including this tax threshold; use root to disable (default: family) --mode MODE           Mode to calculate stats.
+1: use best alignment (recommended), 2: average over reads, 3: average over alignments (default: 1)
-                        average over alignments (default: 1) --plotdupdust PLOTDUPDUST
+  --plotdupdust PLOTDUPDUST
-                        Path to create a duplicity-dust plot for this sample (default: not set) --show_progress       Print a progress bar (default: not set)
+                        Path to create a duplicity-dust plot, ending in .pdf or .png (default: not set) --udg                 Split CpG and non CpG sites.
+Intended for UDG-treated library damage analysis. (default: not set) --show_progress       Print a progress bar (default: not set)
 ```